betheden/greek-grammar/content/person_first.rst

 `
 The first person is the person or persons that are speaking.
 If it is a single person, it is “I”, “me”, or “my”, if it is a group of people it is “we”, “us”, or “our”.

-The first person can be found in `Verb <https://ugg.readthedocs.io/en/latest/verb.html>` forms, and `Pronoun_Personal <https://ugg.readthedocs.io/en/latest/pronoun_personal.html>` forms.
+The first person can be found in :ref:`Verb <https://ugg.readthedocs.io/en/latest/verb.html>` forms, and :ref:`Pronoun_Personal <https://ugg.readthedocs.io/en/latest/pronoun_personal.html>` forms.

 **Note**
 The first person is only used in direct speech.